Libraries

 Library structure

 Section titled “Library structure”A clear library structure improves how your AI-assistant uses context.
-Well-organised libraries help produce better outputs, reduce token usage, and reduce hallucinations by keeping related /instructions and @knowledge together.
-As your organisation grows, structure becomes essential for keeping context easy to find and maintain.
+Well-organised libraries help produce better outputs, reduce token usage, and reduce hallucinations by keeping related instructions and knowledge together.

 Ways to structure libraries